Son of the White Mare: Reception and legacy

 Son of the White Mare was placed #49 on the Olympiad of Animation in 1984.
-On Metacritic, the film has a weighted average score of 90 out of 100 based on 5 critic reviews, indicating "Universal Acclaim".
+On Metacritic, the film has a weighted average score of 90 out of 100 based on 5 critic reviews, indicating "universal acclaim".

 Animation historian Charles Solomon (who first saw it at an Academy screening in 1983) listed it, under the title The White Mare's Son, as one of the best animated films of the 1980s.

 The film, under the title The White Mare, premiered at the Los Angeles International Animation Celebration in September 1985.

 It soon became a cult classic whose followers include Disney animator Roger Allers (who hired Jankovics for Kingdom of the Sun, before eventually becoming The Emperor's New Groove, after he saw the film screened by Solomon via a bootleg copy) and Aeon Flux creator Peter Chung (who first saw it in 1984).

 Restoration

 A 4K restoration was done on the film by Los Angeles studio Arbelos Films.
-The restoration originally screened at the 2019 Fantasia International Film Festival on July 28, 2019, and there were plans to release it theatrically, but due to the COVID-19 pandemic these plans were soon cancelled.
-It was instead released on Vimeo on August 17, 2020, marking the first time that the film was distributed in America in decades.
-A Blu-Ray of the film by Arbelos was released on June 8, 2021, also featuring some of Jankovics' earlier films, including Academy Award-nominated Sisyphus and Johnny Corncob.
+The restoration originally screened at the 2019 Fantasia International Film Festival on July 28, and there were plans to release it theatrically, but due to the COVID-19 pandemic these plans were soon cancelled.
+It was instead released on Vimeo in August 2020, marking the first time that the film was distributed in America in decades.
+A Blu-ray of the film by Arbelos was released in June 2021, also featuring some of Jankovics' earlier films, including Academy Award-nominated Sisyphus and Johnny Corncob.